DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 {{< site-region region="us3,us5,gov" >}}

 <div class="alert alert-info">
 Daily usage attribution is only available for organizations in a US1 or EU1 datacenter.
+On US3, US5, and FedGov, you can instead download a report.
 </div>

 To download a report for the last day of usage: